 Mr. Musa Aliyu, a head teacher at Ozi Primary School, while narrating how flooding affects education in Kogi State, reflected on how accommodating survivors displaced by flood in his school for temporal shelter made learning very difficult.

-Aliyu disclosed that since 2012, survivors displaced by flood had continued to use his school as temporal accommodation.
+Aliyu disclosed that since 2012, survivors displaced by the flood had continued to use his school as temporal accommodation.
 He, however, pointed out that learning has become difficult because many of the survivors share classrooms with students together with their livestock.

 Often, conversations around climate change in Nigeria, are not linked to how it is impacting education, with flood and hotness of weather being prominent leading factors.